SEPPDROID/PhasmodHandler/README.md

 ##### I do not have time to finish this (or the knowledge for that matter), so here it is for everybody to enjoy!

 I was prepairing for the beta branch to be pushed to master.
 That is because making MONO mods is a piece of cake.
 But Phasmophobia is changing to the IL2CPP scripting engine and that wil make it a bit harder.
-Andthus did this project started, but will never see an full release by me...
+Andthus did this project started, but will never see a full release by me...

 ## What it should have done: